MadManMcIvor/AleTrail/journals/Alex.md

+## 10/10/22
+* Transformed the existing "under construction" React into the skeleton for our project.
+Played with a few different attempts to make masonry work on the breweries page"

 ## 10/6/22
 * Created the tables and dummy data for breweries and beers with Justin.
 Did some live share for the first time.
 Also, got Beekeeper up and running.